Photography Show Masterclass and Mentoring

 PAYMENT – Exposure, credit, having a great day / night out

-3. Just come along … and bring your camera – this conversation usually goes along the lines of – I’m having a birthday party / launch event / christening / wedding, I would love you to come if you can make it, can
+This conversation usually goes along the lines of – I’m having a birthday party / launch event / christening / wedding, I would love you to come if you can make it.
+Can you also bring your camera and “grab a few shots” while you are here.

-response “I’m sorry but I can’t be a guest and a photographer and sorry I do not bring out thousands of pounds worth of equipment I use to make my everyday living with, on a night / day out”
+My response “I’m sorry but I can’t be a guest and your photographer at the same time, as a guest I do not bring out thousands of pounds worth of equipment I use to make my everyday living with, on a night / day out”

 PAYMENT – Exposure, portfolio enhancement